m-k-S/m-k-S.github.io/_posts/2021-10-13-intro-to-atomic-trapping.md

 **FIGURE: ELECTRON DECAY DIAGRAM WITH ENERGY LEVELS**

-These levels, at first glace, appear to be separated by fixed, definite amounts of energy, and therefore one might expect that a photon must have some exact energy for the atom to absorb it.
+These levels, at first glance, appear to be separated by fixed, definite amounts of energy, and therefore one might expect that a photon must have some exact energy for the atom to absorb it.
 However, due to [time-energy uncertainty](https://math.ucr.edu/home/baez/uncertainty.html), this is actually not the case; there is an ‘uncertainty’ inherent in the energy of the excited electronic state, which we denote the **line width** of the atomic transition.
 Moreover, by the time-energy uncertainty relation, the wider this line width is, the shorter the lifetime of the excited state (before it decays back to the original state), and vice versa.

 **FIGURE: LINE WIDTH**